Telios-org/nebula/README.md

 #### `drive.on('sync', () => {})`

-Emitted when the drive has synced any remote data.
+Emitted when the drive has synced remote data.

 #### `drive.on('file-sync', (file) => {})`